Emergence in graphs with near-extreme constraints: Setting and results

-where \be H(u) = - [u \ln(u) + (1-u) \ln(1-u)] \ee is the usual entropy of independent coin flips with probability $u$ of getting heads.
-Note that if $g_1$ and $g_2$ are equivalent graphons, then $S(g_1)=S(g_2)$, $\edens(g_1)=\edens(g_2)$ and $\tdens(g_1)=\tdens(g_2)$.
-These quantities should really be viewed as functionals on the space of reduced graphons.\footnote{We previously referred to $S(g)$ as a convex rate function.
-It is indeed (minus) the rate function considered by Chatterjee and Varadhan \cite{CV}.
-It is also the information-theoretic entropy of a graph-valued random process associated with $g$.}
+The {\bf Shannon entropy} of a graphon $g$ is \be S(g) = \iint H \big (g(x,y)\big ) \, dx \, dy, \ee where \be H(u) = - [u \ln(u) + (1-u) \ln(1-u)] \ee is the usual entropy of independent coin flips with probability $u$ of getting heads.
+Note that $H(u)$ is concave down and that $H'(u) = \ln \left (\frac{1-u}{u} \right )$ diverges as $u$ approaches 0 or 1. $S(g)$ is invariant under measure-preserving transformations of $[0,1]$ and defines a function (also denoted $S$) on $\reduced$. $S$ is also minus the rate function of the LDP of $\G(n,p)$ graphs.
+The LDP relates the number of large graphs associated with an (open or closed) subset of $\reduced$ with the supremum of $S$ on that subset; see \cite{Ch} for more details on the LDP.